janaSunrise/AIO-API-discord-bots/README.md

 ## Docker

-Docker is an easy way of containerizing and devlivering your applications quickly and easily, in an convenient way.
+Docker is an easy way of containerizing and delivering your applications quickly and easily, in a convenient way.
 It's really simple to get started with this, with docker handling all the installation and other tasks.Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values.
 Once you have your environmental variables and config, follow the guide below.

 Docker mini guide:

-- To start developement environment: `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
+- To start development environment: `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
 - To start production deployment: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`
 - To stop the container: `docker-compose down`
 - To rebuild the container: `docker-compose --build`

+**NOTE**: The server runs on `127.0.0.1:8000` in Dev environment, and `0.0.0.0:80` in Production environment.
+You can change them as you like, in the respective docker compose files and use them (If you're using docker for Development or Self-Hosting your own instance).

 ### Self hosting without docker